Array (Sequential Storage)

 arr[0]

-, and the next 4 bytes store the value of the first element;arr[1]
+is the base address; the next 4 bytes store the first element.arr[1]

 arr